 I don't know about you, but I don't need two bottles of fish sauce at a time.
 Or so I thought.

-til you find the one you like best
+My favorite!
+Try several brands til you find the one you like best |

 The following day I spent the better portion of 2 hours daydreaming about things to do with my new-found abundance of fish sauce.
 I looked online for suggestions but found very few that were inspiring (Oh, you mean I can use Thai fish sauce in Thai dipping sauce?
 Get out of here, I never knew that!)
 So I was left largely to my own devices.
 I thought of hundreds of things to do, some crazy, some dull, some that would be just awful (Nuoc mam as an underlying flavor in a savory brownie, anyone?).
 At the end of the day as I was driving home, I was thinking of simpler things.
 I thought of the idea of trying linguine with clams, and adding fish sauce to the wine stock as the clams were boiling.
 It's a classic mix of flavors with a few twists.
 The Fish sauce gives the traditional dish a hit of umami, and it was absolutely delicious.